 My Relationship is Unhealthy or Abusive

-If you're in an unhealthy or abusive relationship, you have many options -- including obtaining a domestic violence restraining order.
-Laws vary from state to state so chat with a peer advocate to learn more.
+If you're in an unhealthy or abusive relationship, you have many options -- think about how to build your support system, plan for your safety and maybe even get a domestic violence restraining order.